sepesi/skills-github-pages/_posts/2025-10-15-Iteratively-Improving-Scientific-Integrity.md

 integrity--is, I'm sorry to say, something that we haven't specifically included in any particular course that I know of.
 We just hope you've caught on by osmosis.</p>
 </blockquote>
-<pp>Going beyond the hope of teching scientific integrity through osmosis, this essay proposes that Google's <a href="https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist">co-scientist</a> AI agent is an exciting and practical approach to developing scientific integrity that Feynan was hoping for.</pp>
+<pp>Going beyond the hope of teching scientific integrity through osmosis, this essay proposes that Google's <a href="https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist">co-scientist</a> AI agent is an exciting and practical approach to developing scientific integrity, as Feynan hoped.</pp>

 <h1>2.
 Previous work</h1>
 <h1>3.
 Architecture</h1>